AlpG2308/espresso_analysis/README.md

 # Espresso Analysis

-A small applied science project for coffee lovers.
-Against my own logged espresso shots on a **DeLonghi La Specialista Arte** (9-bar pump, PID boiler, conical burr grinder, manual tamp).
+A small applied science project exploring espresso brewing dynamics using my own logged shots on a DeLonghi La Specialista Arte (9-bar pump, PID boiler, conical burr grinder, manual tamp).

 ## What this is